ash-bergs/abergsma-dev/README.md

 ## Welcome to my portfolio!

 This project was bootstrapped through Create-React-App and Vercel.
+I've built the app using React, and styled it using Sass.

+The current deployed page lives [here](https://abergsma-dev.vercel.app/)

 ### Packages/Libraries

 - React-router-dom
-- Sass
 - React Spring

+Style is given to the page using Sass, files are organized with 7-1 CSS architecture in mind

 ### Hierarchy